Phala-Network/phala-wiki/content/docs/poc3/1-1-hardware-configuration.md

 debug: cause: aesm error code GetLicensetokenError_6
 ```

 If you can't run Phala pRuntime with both of them tagged as ✔, you may have to check whether your BIOS is the latest version with latest security patches.
-If you still can't run Phala pRuntime docker with the latest BIOS of your motherboard manufacturer, we are afraid you can't mine PHA with this motherboard.
+If you still can't run Phala pRuntime docker with the latest BIOS of your motherboard manufacturer, we are afraid you can't mine PHA for now with this motherboard.

 ---